Hofer geometry via toric degeneration: Introduction and overview of the results

 As for the {\quadr} $Q^n$, the {\tordeg}

 was introduced by {\NNU} in \cite{[NNU]} which is compatible with the celebrated Gelfand--Zeitlin (GZ) system on $Q^n$.
 The GZ system defines a {\lag} torus fibration on $Q^n$ and there is one monotone torus fiber which we call the GZ torus and denote it by $T^n _{\text{GZ}}$.
-The real {\lag} sphere